Representing model inadequacy: A stochastic operator approach: Hydrogen combustion

 Since we choose to view the reduced model as including both the form (i.e., chosen species and reactions) and parameter values given by the original authors, the reduced model is not calibrated.
 Instead, the rate parameters are taken to be deterministic with the values assigned by~\cite{williams08}.
 Thus to assess the validity of the reduced model, one must simply compare its predictions of the observations, which are based on the deterministic model predictions and the stochastic description of the observation error, with data.
 For purposes of this comparison, observations are generated using the detailed model for each of the seven species tracked by the reduced model ($n_R = 7$) plus temperature, at five instances in time ($n_t = 5$), and for one initial condition ($n_{IC} = 1$).
 Thus, $n_d = 8 \times 5 \times 1 = 40$.
 The set of time points is $\{20, 40, 60, 80,100\}\SI{}{\micro \second}$, and the initial condition is $\phi = 1.0$, $T_0 = \SI{1300}{\kelvin}$.
 The observational error is modeled as Gaussian with standard deviation $\sigma = \sqrt{0.001}$ mol/m$^3$ for the species concentrations and $\sigma = \sqrt{1000}$ K for the temperature.

 For the reduced model to be declared valid, it is required that the model output make the observations plausible.
-Figure~\ref{fig:h2-red-smooth} shows the observations, generated by the detailed model $\mathcal{D}$, compared to the reduced model $\mathcal{R}$ output.
-It is clear that there are substantial discrepancies between the reduced model and the observations for both species concentrations and temperature, shown in figure~\ref{fig:h2-red-temp}.
+Figure~\ref{fig:h2-red-smooth} shows the noisy observations, generated by the detailed model $\mathcal{D}$, compared to the reduced model $\mathcal{R}$ output.
+The reduced model output is plotted with confidence intervals which account for the measurement error.
+It is clear that there are substantial discrepancies between the reduced model and the observations for both species concentrations and temperature.
 For example, at the final observation time, the model under-predicts the observed temperature by approximately 600K, which is far larger than the observational uncertainty.
 Further, this level of error is not restricted to a single point.
 The temperature is dramatically under-predicted for all observations after ignition, and many of the species predictions have errors far larger than the observational uncertainty as well.
-Thus, for any reasonable tolerance level, inspection of figures~\ref{fig:h2-red-smooth} and \ref{fig:h2-red-temp} shows that the reduced model alone is invalid and that a model inadequacy representation is required if it is to be used.
+Thus, for any reasonable tolerance level, inspection of figure~\ref{fig:h2-red-smooth} shows that the reduced model alone is invalid and that a model inadequacy representation is required if it is to be used.